This post may contain affiliate links, Please see my disclosure policy to learn more.

-Chicken fried steak is a family-friendly comfort recipe, which can be served for breakfast, lunch, or dinner.
+Chicken fried steak is a family-friendly comfort recipe that can be served for breakfast, lunch, or dinner.
 Chicken Fried Steak is not made with chicken.
-It is a steak that is breaded and fried, in a similar fashion to fried chicken.
-It is a little time-consuming but it’s well worth the effort.
-If you set up an assembly line and have everything measured and prepped before you start cooking everything will flow quickly and smoothly.
+It is a steak that is breaded and fried in a similar fashion to fried chicken.
+It is a little time-consuming, but it’s well worth the effort.
+If you set up an assembly line and have everything measured and prepped before you start cooking, everything will flow quickly and smoothly.

 Chicken Fried Steak vs. Country Fried Steak